Gilla na Naem Ó Conmaigh

-Gilla na Naem Ó Conmaigh, Irish musician, died 1360.
+Gilla na Naem Ó Conmaigh was an Irish musician who died in 1360.

 The Annals of the Four Masters, sub anno 1360, record the death of Gilla-na-naev O'Conmhaigh, Chief Professor of Music in Thomond.

 This indicates that Ó Conmaigh was considered the pre-eminent musician and/or musical tutor in Thomond at the time of his death.

 The surname is now generally rendered as Conway.